flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/Quickstart.rst

 Following image shows the motors numbered on various platforms according to their position.
-Plugin the Signal cable from the corresponding ESC in exactly the same PWM output channel. e.g. Motor 3 on your platform should be connected to PWM out 3 channel.
+Plug-in the Signal cable from the corresponding ESC in exactly the same PWM output channel. e.g. Motor 3 on your platform should be connected to PWM out 3 channel.

 Click `here <http://pixhawk.org/platforms/multicopters/start>`_ for more information on Multicopters.